Here's what you need to know...

 Once you settle on a given caloric intake, monitor results over time and adjust consumption according to your individual response.
 If you've been lifting for a while, a realistic goal is to gain 1-2 pounds per month when focusing on mass-building.

-If your muscular development has stagnated, it's likely you're making one of the aforementioned mistakes – perhaps you're even a multiple offender.
-Fortunately, you're not doomed to remain in a training rut.
-Identify the errors of your ways and then employ the solutions discussed above; you'll soon be back on track to getting the most out of your muscular potential.
+You're not doomed to remain in a training rut.
+Identify the errors of your ways, employ the solutions, and you'll soon be back on track to getting the most out of your muscular potential.

 Related: 22 Proven Rep Schemes

 Related: 10 Reasons Bodybuilders Are More Jacked Than Powerlifters